What Health Canada’s New Prebiotic Monograph Means for Your NHP

 Dosage Ranges and Health Claims That Apply

-The monograph organizes permitted claims into three tables.
-The first covers prebiotic and bacterial growth claims, the second covers fibre and digestive health claims, and the third addresses constipation and irregularity relief.
-Each claim type is tied to specific ingredients and daily dose ranges.
+The monograph organizes permitted claims into three categories.
+Table 2.1 covers prebiotic and bacterial growth claims, Table 2.2 covers fibre and digestive health claims, and Table 2.3 addresses constipation and irregularity relief.
+Each claim type is tied to specific medicinal ingredients and daily dose ranges.

 For example, Inulin sourced from chicory root or Jerusalem artichoke supports a prebiotic claim at 5 to 15 grams per day, while Acacia requires 10 to 20 grams per day for the same claim.
-XOS supports a prebiotic and digestive health claim at just 1.4 to 8 grams per day, which is notably lower than other ingredients.
-For constipation relief, only Inulin and FOS or scFOS are permitted, and at higher minimum doses.
+Xylooligosaccharides (XOS) supports a prebiotic and digestive health claim at a range of 1.4 to 8 grams per day, which is notably lower than other ingredients.
+For constipation relief claims, only Inulin and FOS or scFOS are eligible, and at higher minimum daily doses.

-If your formulation includes more than one prebiotic ingredient from the monograph, combination rules apply.
+If your formulation includes more than one prebiotic ingredient from the monograph, combination rules apply relating to dosage limitations.
 The combined daily total must not exceed 15 grams, and XOS specifically must not exceed 8 grams per day regardless of the combination.
-Understanding how these rules interact with your formula is not optional; it directly affects what you can and cannot claim on your label.
+Understanding how these rules apply with your product’s formula is is critical as it directly affects claim eligibility for your label.

 Labelling and Directions for Use

-The prebiotic regulations also specify mandatory directions for use that must appear on your label.
-Most products must instruct consumers to take the product with at least 250 mL of liquid and to maintain adequate fluid intake.
-Products in powder form carry an additional direction to mix the product in liquid immediately before consumption.
+The prebiotics monograph also specifiesmandatory directions for use that must appear on your label, if it is eligible.
+In most cases, labels are required to instruct consumers to take the product with at least 250 mL of liquid and to maintain adequate fluid intake.
+For powder formats, an additional direction is required to mix the product in liquid immediately before consumption.

-Duration of use restrictions also apply for certain ingredients.
-Acacia at doses above 10 grams per day requires a direction to seek practitioner guidance for use beyond 12 weeks.
-XOS at doses above 4 grams per day carries a 3-week limit before the same guidance applies.
-These are not suggestions; they are requirements that must appear on your label or you risk a non-compliant product.
+Duration of use restrictions also apply for certain ingredients at specified dose thresholds.
+For example, Acacia at doses above 10 grams per day requires a direction to seek practitioner guidance for use beyond 12 weeks.
+XOS at doses above 4 grams per day require similar guidance for use beyond 3 weeks.
+These requirements are directly linked to ingredient selection and dosage, and they must be reflected accurately on product labels to ensure compliance with the monograph conditions for market authorization.

 Class II vs. Class III Applications and Combination Restrictions